Shannen Doherty, ‘Beverly Hills, 90210’ star, dies at 53

 Her illness was publicly revealed in a lawsuit filed in 2015 against her former business managers, in which she alleged they mismanaged her money and allowed her health insurance to lapse.
 She later shared intimate details of her treatment following a single mastectomy.
 In December 2016, she posted a photo of her first day of radiation, calling the treatment "frightening" for her.

-In February 2020, Doherty revealed that the cancer had returned and she was at stage four.
+In February 2020, Doherty revealed that the cancer had returned and was at Stage 4.
 She said she came forward because her health conditions could come out in court.
 The actor had sued insurance giant State Farm after her California home was damaged in a fire in 2018.

 “I have no idea how long I'm going to be on the chemo for. ...
 That's not something that I can predict, it's not something my doctors can predict.
 And it's scary, it's like a big wake-up call,” Doherty said on a late June episode of her podcast “Let's Be Clear,” adding that a recent change in the shape of her cancer cells meant there were new treatment protocols for her to try.
 “For the first time in a couple months probably, I feel hopeful because there are so many more protocols now, whereas before I was hopeful — but I was still getting prepared.”